varabyte/update-aur-package/README.md

-# Create AUR Release
+# Update AUR Package

 A simple yet powerful action to automatically update your AUR package to the version you just tagged on github.
+Minorly tweaked variant of [ATiltedTree/create-aur-release](https://github.com/ATiltedTree/create-aur-release).

 ## Inputs